Aurelian-Iancu/UBB-Computer-Science/Semester3/Functional & logic programming/P1/README.md

 # R1

-* Write a recursive program (Python or C++ programming language) for the followingrequirements.You can use and extend for implementation the C++/Python model available in /Lab/R1, this model already containing recursive implementations for creating, printing and destroying of a List.It is mandatory to work with a structure/class List.For a Listwill be used a linked representation.
-Do not use containers from STL or predefined operations on lists in Python (append, len, slicing, etc.).
+* Lists in Prolog.
-    * Determine the greatest common divisors of elements from a list.
+    * Write a predicate to determine the difference of two sets.
-    * Insert an element on the n-position ina list.
+    * Write a predicate to add value 1 after every even element from a list.